millxisyes/randomscreenshottool/README.md

 In order to run it, just type ```python screenshot_webhook.py``` or ```python3 screenshot_webhook.py```

-Now, every 1-10 minutes, a screenshot of your screen will appear in the channel you made the Webhook with.
+Now, every 1-10 minutes (or a interval you chose), a screenshot of your screen will appear in the channel you made the Webhook with.